 Also, runners have largely changed between the 1970s and today.
 In the past, most runners were male, thin and dedicated to the sport.
 Today, a slight majority of runners are female, and generally more people do it recreationally, often to lose weight or simply to complete a race.

-Insoles and comfort
+Insoles and comfort for running shoes

 One study the authors reviewed found that a comfortable insole might play a role in injuries.
 106 soldiers were tested.
 The soldiers in the test group were allowed to select any type of insole based on which one was most comfortable for them.
 Of the six types of insoles, five were selected fairly equally.
 The test soldiers who wore insoles comfortable for them had 53% fewer lower extremity injuries than did the control soldiers.